 On July 17, 2013 her article titled, What’s to be done about John Howard Yoder, was published on the Our Stories Untold website.

 Following publication, Ruth Krall offered her recent writings as a resource that look specifically at the abuses perpetuated by Yoder.
 Beginning with Volume One: The Elephants in God’s Living Room: Clergy Sexual Abuse and Institutional Clericalism.
-All three volumes can be found at her website.
+All three volumes can be found at her website, as well as a John Howard Yoder Annotated Timeline.

 July 25, 2013: President of AMBS, Sara Wenger Shenk published an article on her blog, Revisiting the Legacy of John Howard Yoder.
 In the article she writes: